Aspose/releases.aspose.com/content/en/tasks/net/new-releases/aspose.tasks-for-.net-24.5.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains MSI with Aspose.Tasks for .NET 24.5 release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Aspose.Tasks for .NET 24.5 (MSI installer) has been released, and this version delivers enhancements and essential bug fixes to upgrade your project management applications.

+### Time-phased Data Generation

+The latest C# project management API release offers improved handling of time-phased data generation and ensures valid calculations even when load changes coincide with weekends.

+### Enhanced Resource Allocation

+We have resolved the issues related to `Asn.WorkVariance` calculation in version 24.5 of Aspose.Tasks for .NET, leading to more precise resource allocation.

+### Seamless Task Splitting

+Developers can now ensure tasks split by Aspose.Tasks for .NET are displayed correctly in MS Project, eliminating the three-part display issue.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Tasks for .NET 24.5 Release Notes](https://releases.aspose.com/tasks/net/release-notes/2024/aspose-tasks-for-net-24-5-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}